 B.A., Mount Holyoke; M.M., voice performance, New England Conservatory of Music.
 Soprano soloist: Vermont Symphony Orchestra, New Hampshire Symphony, Burlington Choral Society, the UVM Concert Choir, Monadnock Music Festival.
 Teaching experience: choral director, public junior/senior high school; piano and voice classes; music theory and history; private voice.
 Adjunct vocal instructor: University of Vermont, Notre Dame College, Brevard Community College.
 Adjudicator: district and state level festivals.

 B.M., jazz studies, Indiana University (Bloomington); M.M., saxophone performance, Virginia Commonwealth University.
 Studied with: David N. Baker, Eugene Rousseau, Tom Walsh, Barry Harris, Phil Woods, Jimmy Heath, Vincent Marinelli.
 Performance experience: Illinois Jacquet Big Band, Baltimore Symphony Pops, International Saxophone Symposium, Cape May Jazz Festival, Clifford Brown Jazz Festival, Mellon Jazz Festival, Berks County Jazz Festival, Rehoboth Beach Jazz Festival, Tommy Dorsey Orchestra.
 Teaching experience: Instrumental Music Programs, New Castle Christian Academy, Alethia School, Camden County College, Caravel Academy, University of Delaware Community Music School, Thomas McKean High School, The Grand Opera House School of Music, private studio.

-LINGCHIN LIAO, WB
+LINGCHIN LIAO, faculty with distinction, WB

 (violin, Suzuki violin)